|604 page views|

 Scramble 4th class to the top about 20 meters.

 This route is on the steep Northwest face of Dozier Dome, about 200 meters right (west) of Errett Out and Holdless Horror.
 Look for a smooth golden slab leading to the right leaning, right facing dihedral on the low slab.

 To descend, walk down from the top west cross the stream that drains Cathedral Lakes and then down easy slabs class 2.
 Hike back to your pack.
 This should take about 15 minutes total.

-Bring a full rack of gear from thin nuts, TCU's to 2-1/2" cams.
-I found extra 0.5" to 2" cams particularly useful on the first pitch that has a bolted belay.
+Bring a light rack with a good selection of gear from thin nuts, TCU's to 2-1/2" cams.
+I found an extra 0.5" to 2" cams particularly useful on the first pitch that has a bolted belay.
 Pitch 2 has 2 bolts with plenty of supplemental gear, bolted belay.
 Pitch 3 has 7 bolts and ends at a gear belay 0.5"-1.0" cams.

 Rebolted by ASCA 2002 so all the bolts are new and shinny.
 Long slings and double ropes help on this wandering route.

 More scary than dangerous, but definitely PG13++.
 A little gritty here and there as of summer 2013.
 A single rack up to #2 should be plenty, with maybe 1-2 extra finger-sized cams--I brought a full double rack and felt silly--it's mostly bolts (or nothing).